martinbean/martinbean.dev/_posts/2014-08-19-custom-route-classes-in-cakephp.md

 ---
 layout: post
-meta_description: "CakePHP offers the ability to specify custom classes for handling routes in your applications."
+excerpt: "CakePHP offers the ability to specify custom classes for handling routes in your applications."
 title: Custom route classes in CakePHP
 ---
 <p class="alert alert-info">